Muhmmad-Almuhmmah/nvme-parser/README.md

 * Use this tool at your own risk.
 I am not responsible for bricked devices.
 Please backup NVME before modifying any value.
 * Avoid modifying encrypted values ​​(FBLOCK, WVLOCK, FRPLOCK, etc).
 These values can be only rewritten with their SHA256 hash.
 * When reporting an issue, make sure to hide sensitive information (such as S/N, MACs, etc).
+* If the tool isn't able to find a valid nvme block, you'll need to provide it as the last argument.

 ## 📜 Requirements
 * Huawei phone.